ngokeith/mke-demo/README.md

 4. Move existing kube config to /tmp/kubectl-config so we can set up a new kube config

+5. Create additional EBS volumes and Install Portworx if Optional Variable is set to "true"

-5. Add repo and install Edge-LB - deploy kubectl pool once completed
+6. Add repo and install Edge-LB - deploy kubectl pool once completed

-6. Set up Service Accounts and Install MKE Kubernetes engine
+7. Set up Service Accounts and Install MKE Kubernetes engine

-7. Set up Service Accounts and Install /prod/kubernetes-prod cluster
+8. Set up Service Accounts and Install /prod/kubernetes-prod cluster
 - HA Deployment (3x etcd / 3x control-plane), 2 private nodes, RBAC enabled, control plane CPU lowered to 0.5, private reserved resources kube cpus lowered to 1

-8. Set up Service Accounts and Install /dev/kubernetes-dev cluster
+9. Set up Service Accounts and Install /dev/kubernetes-dev cluster
 - Non-HA deployment, 1 private node, control plane CPU lowered to 0.5, private reserved resources kube cpus lowered to 1

+10. Install HDFS if Optional Variable is set to "true"

-9. Install Jenkins in /dev/jenkins
+11. Install Jenkins in /dev/jenkins

-10. Install Gitlab in /dev/gitlab-dev, expose gitlab-dev on your EDGELB_PUBLIC_AGENT_IP:10006
+12. Install Gitlab in /dev/gitlab-dev, expose gitlab-dev on your EDGELB_PUBLIC_AGENT_IP:10006

+13. Install Jupyterlabs Notebook if Optional Variable is set to "true"

-11. Install Kafka - Create a topic called performancetest
+14. Install Kafka - Create a topic called performancetest

+15. Set up RBAC users and groups (prod/prod-user, dev/dev-user, infra/infra-user)

-12. Wait for Kubernetes to complete deployment and connect clusters /dev/kubernetes-dev and /prod/kubernetes-prod using kubectl
+16. Wait for Kubernetes to complete deployment and connect clusters /dev/kubernetes-dev and /prod/kubernetes-prod using kubectl

-13. Deploy Kafka producer deployment `kafka-producer.yaml` on /prod/kubernetes-prod that sends data to Kafka
+17. Deploy Kafka producer deployment `kafka-producer.yaml` on /prod/kubernetes-prod that sends data to Kafka

-14. Install DKLB (beta) for L4/L7 Ingress on MKE
+18. Install DKLB for L4/L7 Ingress on MKE

-15. Multiple Hello World services, and multiple DC/OS Websites exposed on L4 and L7 through Edge-LB
+19. Multiple Hello World services, and multiple DC/OS Websites exposed on L4 and L7 through Edge-LB

-16. Create a prod-user in the prod group and a dev-user in the dev group both with the default DC/OS password

-17. Install dcos-monitoring and open up Grafana dashboard
+20. Install dcos-monitoring and open up Grafana dashboard

+21. Install Cassandra if Optional Variable is set to "true"

-18. Open up Gitlab, L4 and L7 services in your browser
+22. Open up Gitlab, Jupyterlab, L4 and L7 services in your browser

+23. Open the Portworx Lighthouse UI if Optional Variable is set to "true"

 ## PREREQUISITES